kanaka/data-defined-systems/docs/presentations/source/presentation.md

 Notes:

-- Here is the EBNF for tests that we are going to generate.
-In this case we are generating a JSON list of maps where each map defines an HTTP to send.
+- Here is the EBNF grammar for tests that we are going to generate.
+In this case we are generating a JSON list of maps where each map defines an HTTP request to send.
 - Technically this is an EBNF grammar for a parser that can parse our test defintions.
-- But instacheck uses this in reverse and generates tests that fit the grammar.
+- But instacheck uses this in reverse and output tests that conform to the grammar.
-- If you look at the generation of IDs right in the middle, it's basically a logical OR alternation.
+- If you look at the rule for IDs right in the middle, it's alternation between non-zero the digits.
-- But note the special comments for the digits 1 and 2.
-The default weight for each alternation branch in the grammar is 100.
-We set 1 and 2 to be generated 10 and 5 times as often respectively.
+- Instacheck adds the concept of weights that adjust the probability that different options will be chosen during generation.
+    - It support inline weights via a special comment syntax and external weights files.

 ---